BrainTrainUK Infection Control Policy & Coronavirus (COVID-19) Pandemic

 We can reduce the risk of the impact of spreading the virus by:

-• Practitioners following government advice, for example (24/3/20 advice), 7 days isolation if they are the first in their household to show symptoms, or 14 days isolation from the point another member of their family shows symptoms, or withdrawing from practice if they or a member of their household is at increased risk of severe illness from coronavirus (COVID-19), including all over 70s.
+• Practitioners following government advice, for example (18/12/20 advice), isolating if they or a member of their household shows symptoms or tests positive, or withdrawing from practice if they or a member of their household is at increased risk of severe illness from coronavirus (COVID-19), including all over 70s.

-• Advising and expecting that clients with an increased risk of severe illness from coronavirus (COVID-19), or who have someone in this category in their household, will consider suspending their sessions as part of the governments advice to protect them from infection.
+• Advising and expecting that clients with an increased risk of severe illness from coronavirus (COVID-19), or who have someone in this category in their household, will not start neurofeedback sessions or consider suspending their sessions as part of the governments advice to protect them from infection.

 If clients and their households are not at risk of severe illness, practitioners need to make a judgement about whether they are comfortable continuing to practice.
 BrainTrainUK will support whatever practitioners decide.